JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------

 The ultrafast bootstrap approximation in IQ-TREE was optimized for larger datasets and – unlike the standard bootstrap method for which the IQ-TREE web server allows maximally 100 bootstrap replicates – it is recommended to run it with a minimum of 1,000 replicates.
 With these settings, IQ-TREE will produce 1,000 pseudo-replicate alignment and for each infer a maximum likelihood phylogeny.
-Yet, the algorithm may stops earlier if it detects that the resulting node-support values are stable.
+Yet, the algorithm may stop earlier if it detects that the resulting node-support values are stable.
 The SH-aLRT branch test is another method to obtain branch support.
 In IQ-TREE you can obtain both values in one run, but we do not elaborate on the SH-aLRT branch test here.

 --------